rmccartney856/piapi/README.md

-# HTTP API
+# piapi

-Simple API with web interface using AJAX and direct HTTP commands to allow remote control via the 'Requests' libary or 'urlib2'.
+Simple API with web interface using AJAX and direct HTTP commands to allow remote control of any Arduino or other serial device via a Raspberry Pi.

 ## Requirements